-Imagine an Apple engineer hands you the latest iPhone.
-You are intrigued because it seems to have a home button like the models of yesteryear.
-You press it, but nothing changes.
+Imagine an Apple engineer hands you the latest iphone.
+You are intrigued because it has not one button but two.
 "What does this button do?" you ask.
 "Oh," the engineer mumbles.
 "It doesn't do anything.
-We had some plans for it, but they didn't work out.
+We had some plans for it, but they didn't pan out.
 I guess we should have removed it."
-You probably feel embarrassed for Apple and use your new iPhone to join the internet's mockery of its design flub.
+You probably feel embarrassed for Apple and use your new iphone to join the internet's mockery of its design flub.
 The inspiration for this example came from The Elements of Style, a writing guide Time named one of the best and most influential books.
 It compares writing to design this way: "A sentence should contain no unnecessary words, a paragraph no unnecessary sentences, for the same reason that a drawing should have no unnecessary lines and a machine no unnecessary parts" (p.
 23).
-The goal here is mindful composition, a word that can mean both design and writing.
+The term composition can be a synonym for both design and writing.